 Nicotine is a stimulant that is in desperate need of a PR agent.
-Call it the lack of knowledge or the need for a buzzword by the media, nicotine has received an intense dose of bad press since the 1960s.
+Call it the media's lack of knowledge or the need for a buzzword; Nicotine has received an intense dose of bad press since the 1960s.
 At one point, it was thought to cause cancer, which, by the way, is 100% myth.
 It does not cause any cardiovascular diseases either.
-Yet, the negativity towards nicotine is real and it is deeply rooted in the public psyche.
-So, it's no wonder that any product that contains nicotine in any concentration gets a bad rep too.
-So, is nicotine really so bad for you?
-Let's get to know the infamous nicotine better and the effects it has on your body.
+Yet, the negativity towards Nicotine is real, and it is deeply rooted in the public psyche.
+So, it's no wonder that any product that contains Nicotine in any concentration gets a bad rep too.
+So, is Nicotine so bad for you?
+Let's get to know the infamous Nicotine better and the effects it has on your body.

 Nicotine is an alkaloid, and its chemical structure is similar to that of cocaine and caffeine.
-It is found abundantly in nature.
-In fact, trace amounts of nicotine are found even in eggplants, potatoes, and tomatoes.
+Consequently, it is found abundantly in nature.
+Trace amounts of Nicotine are found even in eggplants, potatoes, and tomatoes.

-When you smoke a cigarette, there is around 10mg of nicotine in every traditional cigarette stick.
-However, you consume way less nicotine than that via smoking.
-Since the cigarette burns away while you smoke it, you consume less than 1mg of nicotine with every smoke of a cigarette.
+When you smoke a cigarette, there is around 10mg of Nicotine in every traditional cigarette stick.
+However, you consume way less Nicotine than via smoking.
+Since the cigarette burns away while you smoke it, you consume less than 1mg of Nicotine with every cigarette smoke.

-It takes 10 or maybe 20 seconds for the body to absorb the nicotine.
-When you smoke, the nicotine is passed on to the lungs, then to the bloodstream, and finally, it makes its way to the brain.
-The quick absorption makes you feel the effects of nicotine almost immediately.
-Most cigarette companies also make their cigarettes more alkaline in order to accelerate the absorption rate of nicotine.
-So, the effects you feel may differ from cigarette to cigarette.
+It takes ten or maybe 20 seconds for the body to absorb the Nicotine.
+When you smoke, the Nicotine is passed on to the lungs, then to the bloodstream, and finally, it makes its way to the brain.
+The quick absorption makes you feel the effects of Nicotine almost immediately.
+Most cigarette companies also make their cigarettes more alkaline to accelerate the absorption rate of Nicotine.
+So, the impact you feel may differ from cigarette to cigarette.

 This is the most important question of all.
-Michael Russel, the most respected name in the field of tobacco research, once stated, "People smoke for nicotine, but die from the tar".
+Michael Russel, the most respected name in the field of tobacco research, once stated, "People smoke for the nicotine, but die from the tar".
 This surmises the truth.
-Nicotine may be addictive, but it is not really harmful.
-In fact, studies have shown that nicotine can improve focus and promote happiness in ADHD patients.
-It also enhances cognitive abilities and studies have shown that it may help patients diagnosed with Parkinson's disease.
+Nicotine may be addictive, but it is not harmful.
+Studies have shown that Nicotine can improve focus and promote happiness in ADHD patients.
+It also enhances cognitive abilities, and studies have shown that it may help patients diagnosed with Parkinson's disease.

-Deaths caused by smoking can actually be prevented by alternative ways of nicotine ingestion like nicotine patches and vaporizers.
+Deaths caused by smoking can be prevented by alternative ways of nicotine ingestion like nicotine patches and vaporisers.

 EasyPuff™ is the top seller of New Zealand e-cigarettes.
 Are you ready to buy?
-Shop our selection of mechanical and regulated mods now.
-If you're having trouble deciding which mod is right for you, give our friendly vaping experts a call on +64 7 925 0904.
+Shop our selection of Pod systems, beginner vapes and regulated mods now.
+If you're having trouble deciding which mod is suitable for you, give our friendly vaping experts a call on +64 7 925 0904.
 We're always happy to help.